6 20 Simplified Fraction

 Several methods exist for finding the GCD:

 • Listing Factors: List all the factors of both the numerator and the denominator.
 The largest factor that appears in both lists is the GCD.
-For example, the factors of 6 are 1, 2, 3, and 6.
+As an example, the factors of 6 are 1, 2, 3, and 6.
 The factors of 20 are 1, 2, 4, 5, 10, and 20.
 The largest common factor is 2.

 • Prime Factorization: Express both the numerator and denominator as a product of their prime factors.
 The GCD is the product of the common prime factors raised to the lowest power.
 Let's apply this to 6 and 20: